moonbouncesunday/CurrencyConverter-2019-/README.md

 # CurrencyConverter-2019-
-A very small basic currency converter using Java Swing.
+A very small basic currency converter using Java Swing that I made in high school.